dakotaw/heatmap_spoofer/output.md

-## The Well-paid
+## This Time (Robert Cray album)

-The Well-paid (in Spanish La bien pagada) is a Mexican drama film directed by Alberto Gout.
-It was filmed in 1948 and starring María Antonieta Pons and Víctor Junco.
+This Time is a blues album by Robert Cray.
+It was released on August 11, 2009, through Vanguard Records, and Nozzle Records.
+It is his first studio album in four years, also featuring a reconstructed line-up.
+The Robert Cray band toured in the United States supporting the album.
+They appeared on the Late Show with David Letterman on August 18, 2009 promoting the album, and played the song "Trouble and Pain"